osquery/osquery/docs/wiki/development/windows-provisioning.md

 ## Building `osqueryd.exe` and `osqueryi.exe`

  * **Automated Process**
    * Run `tools\make-win64-binaries.bat` from the `osquery` root directory.
-This will create the CMake build files, execute `MSBuild` to compile the shell, and copy over the required DLLs.
+This will create the CMake build files and execute `cmake --build` to compile the shell and copy all required DLLs into the shell's output directory.
  * **Manual Process**
    * Open the Visual Studio 2015 solution, `OSQUERY.sln`
    * Select **Release** or **RelWithDebInfo** as the build configuration.